 A shareholder wishing to retract Shares on a Retraction Date may do so by providing the Issuer with 60 days written notice prior to the applicable Retraction Date of the shareholder's wish to retract.
-If a Share Retraction date passes without the Share being retracted, then the new Retraction Date for the Share is (i) in the case of a Class B Share, five years from the expired Retraction Date; (ii) in the case of a Class D Share, three years from the expired Retraction Date; and (iii) in the case of a Class F Share, one year from the expired Retraction Date.
+If a Share Retraction date passes without the Share being retracted, then the new Retraction Date for the Share is (i) in the case of a Class B Share, five years from the expired Retraction Date; (ii) in the case of a Class F Share, one year from the expired Retraction Date.